 To coordinate analysis and publication plans, a Steering Committee will be formed, composed of the Protocol team investigators, representatives of the three cosponsoring Institutes, the pharmaceutical sponsors, and the data center.
 Unless specified otherwise by the protocol, all study analyses will be performed at the study data center.
 Specific and detailed analytic plans will be developed by representatives from the three co-sponsoring institutes and the study data center.
-In order to assure that proposed publications are consistent with the stated analysis plan, use statistical techniques which are considered appropriate by the Committee, and do not overlap with other analyses which are underway, the Steering Committee will review each presentation, abstract or manuscript before it is submitted to a journal or conference.
+In order to assure that proposed publications are consistent with the stated analysis plan, use statistical techniques which are underway, the Steering Committee will review each presentation, abstract or manuscript before it is submitted to a journal or conference.
 In addition, the ACTG Executive Committee will have an opportunity to comment on draft manuscripts (a five day time-to-comment period).
 The Steering Committee will be responsible for prioritizing analyses relating to secondary hypotheses and other substudies, and coordinating substudy analytic groups composed of investigators with similar interests to facilitate rapid analysis and publication of study results.